Reporoa Caldera

-The Reporoa Caldera is a 10 km by 15 km caldera in New Zealand's Taupō Volcanic Zone.
-It formed some 1,000,000,000 years ago, in a large eruption that deposited approximately 100 km3 of tephra, forming the Kaingaroa Ignimbrite layer.
+The Reporoa Caldera is a 10 km by 15 km caldera in New Zealand's Taupō Volcanic Zone located in the Taupō-Reporoa Basin.
+It formed some 280,000 years ago, in a large eruption that deposited approximately 100 km3 of tephra, forming the Kaingaroa Ignimbrite layer.
 The ignimbrite sheet extends up to 15 km to the east.
-It contains three rhyolitic lava domes (Deer Hill, Kairuru and Pukekahu) and is associated with three geothermal fields.
-These are the active Reporoa geothermal field in the caldera, the Waiotapu geothermal area north of the caldera rim, and the Broadlands thermal area to the south.
-The Waikato River runs through the southern half of the caldera.

-In April 2005, a large hydrothermal explosion occurred near a cow paddock within the caldera, destroying some trees, temporarily blocking a nearby stream and creating a 50-metre crater at 38.533832°S 176.172010°E. A similar explosion happened in the area in 1948, and smaller explosions have happened in the years between.
+In April 2005, a large hydrothermal explosion occurred near a cow paddock within the Taupō-Reporoa Basin, destroying some trees, temporarily blocking a nearby stream and creating a 50-metre crater at 38.533832°S 176.172010°E. A similar explosion happened in the area in 1948, and smaller explosions have happened in the years between.
+At the time of the last eruption, it was believed to be within the caldera, but these recent eruptions are not technically within the now known area of the caldera.